CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: CDRF: Design and Collection

-The signals captured in CDRF exhibit a variety of characteristics typical of modern drone communication systems.
-Many of the drones utilize Frequency-Hopping Spread Spectrum (FHSS) for their command and control links.
-These signals are defined by key parameters such as their hopping frequency, duration, duty cycle, and the period of their hopping pattern.
+{The signals captured in CDRF exhibit a variety of characteristics typical of modern drone communication systems.
+Many drones utilize Frequency-Hopping Spread Spectrum (FHSS) for their command and control links.
+These signals are characterized by key parameters such as hopping frequency, duration, duty cycle, and hopping-pattern period.
 In contrast, signals used for video transmission typically have wider bandwidth and longer duration than control signals.
-We define the collection of these characteristics as the RF Drone Fingerprint, which serves as a rich input for deep learning models to differentiate between drone types.
+We refer to the collection of these characteristics as the \emph{RF Drone Fingerprint}, which serves as a rich input for deep learning models to differentiate between drone types.}

-Furthermore, our data captures the inherent behavioral variability of drone signals.
-For instance, the frequency hopping patterns of a drone during its initial pairing process can differ significantly from those during normal flight operations.
-The dataset also captures more subtle phenomena, such as the variable time duration of video transmission signals from certain drone models, a characteristic that can serve as another important feature for robust classification.
+{Furthermore, the data capture the inherent behavioral variability of drone signals.
+For instance, the frequency-hopping patterns of a drone during its initial pairing process can differ significantly from those during normal flight operations.
+The dataset also captures more subtle phenomena, such as the variable duration of video transmission signals from certain drone models, a characteristic that can serve as an additional feature for robust classification.}

+{To provide a quantitative overview of the dataset composition, we present the per-class sample distributions for the three primary subsets of CDRF.
+Fig.~\ref{fig:dist_cage} shows the distribution of samples collected in the controlled Faraday-cage environment, which provides clean, high-SNR reference captures.
+Fig.~\ref{fig:dist_rowan} shows the distribution of outdoor recordings collected at the Rowan University campus, reflecting real-world interference and environmental variability.
+Fig.~\ref{fig:dist_balanced} presents the final balanced dataset used for training and evaluation, illustrating the class-balancing strategy applied to mitigate skewed learning.}